Houston Communication Programs

 Individuals wanting to study communication have numerous options in Houston, TX, and the surrounding area.
 Find out about the required courses for programs at three universities, and then look over a table of facts and figures about each school.
 Information about a couple of other area colleges is included as well.

 - The University of St. Thomas, a private university with a religious affiliation, has communication bachelor's and master's degree programs.
-The campus is situated about three miles from central Houston.
+The campus is situated about two miles from central Houston.